-☐ Heritage places - Local heritage places Matters requiring referral to the Chief Executive of the di stribution entity or transmissi on entity: ☐ Infrastructure-related referrals - Electricity infrastructure е Matters requiring referral to: • The Chief Executive of the holder of the licence, if not an individual • The holder of the licence, if the holder of the licence is an individual ☐ Infrastructure-related referrals - Oil and gas infrastructure ure Matters requiring referral to the Brisbane City Council: Ports - Brisbane core port land Matters requiring referral to the Minister responsible for administering the Transport Ir nfrastructure Act 1994: Ports - Brisbane core port land (where inconsistent with the Brisbane port LUP for transport reasons Ports - Strategic port land Matters requiring referral to the relevant port operator , if • • • Ports - Land within Port of Brisbane's port limits (below) high-water mark) Matters requiring referral to the Chief Executive of the re levant port authority: Ports - Land within limits of another port (below high-water r mark) Matters requiring referral to the Gold Coast Waterways A uthority: ☐ Tidal works or work in a coastal management district (in Gold Coast waters) Matters requiring referral to the Queensland Fire and Em ergency Service: ☐ Tidal works or work in a coastal management district (in perths)) 18) Has any referral agency provided a referral response f or this development application?)
-Yes - referral response(s) received and listed below ar □ No · Referral requirement Referral agency Date of referral response Identify and describe any changes made to the proposed l development application that was s the subject of the referral response and this development application, or incl (if applicable).
-DART C INCORNATION REQUIEST PART 6 - INFORMATION REQUEST 19) Information request under Part 3 of the DA Rules I agree to receive an information request if determined application I do not agree to accept an information request for this Note: By not agreeing to accept an information request I, the applicant, a that this development application will be assessed and decided bas aking this development application and the assessment manager and any referral agencies Rules to accept any additional information provided by the applican parties relevant to the development application are not obligated under the DA
+☐ Heritage places - Local heritage places Matters requiring referral to the Chief Executive of the distribution entity or transmission entity: ☐ Infrastructure-related referrals - Electricity infrastructure Matters requiring referral to: • The Chief Executive of the holder of the licence, if not an individual The Chief Executive of the holder of the licence, if hot an individual The holder of the licence, if the holder of the licence is an individual ☐ Infrastructure-related referrals - Oil and gas infrastruc Matters requiring referral to the Brisbane City Council: Ports - Brisbane core port land Matters requiring referral to the Minister responsible for administering the Transport Infrastructure Act 1994: Ports - Brisbane core port land (where inconsistent with the Brisbane port LUP for transport reasons) Matters requiring referral to the relevant port operator , Ports - Land within Port of Brisbane's port limits (below) : Matters requiring referral to the Chief Executive of the r Ports - Land within limits of another port (below high-wa • Matters requiring referral to the Gold Coast Waterways Tidal works or work in a coastal management district • Matters requiring referral to the Queensland Fire and E Tidal works or work in a coastal management district esel berths)) 18) Has any referral agency provided a referral response for this development application on? are attached to this developme nt application Referral requirement Referral agency Date of referral response 2210-31726 SPL State code 11: Removal, destruction or damage of marine plants SARA / Fisheries 8 February 2023 Identify and describe any changes made to the proposed referral response and this development application, or in (if applicable).
+No referral required.
+PART 6 - INFORMATION REQUEST 19) Information request under Part 3 of the DA Rules I agree to receive an information request if determine · ent application I do not agree to accept an information request for thi · · · · · · · · · · · · · · · · · · · Note: By not agreeing to accept an information request I, the applicant that this development application will be assessed and decided by n making this development application and the assessment manager and any referral agenc = parties